Chen861368/Online-Physics-Informed-Dynamic-Mode-Decomposition/README.md

 5. **Output**:
     - The script will process the data and generate the figures, saving them to the specified path.
 While the output figures will match those in the paper in terms of data and overall appearance, slight variations in formatting may occur due to differences in plotting libraries or versions.

-### Updates Based on Reviewer Comments
-In response to the first round of review comments, we have added several new examples.
-The corresponding code for these examples has been placed in a new repository titled `banach-Here’s-the-code-modified-according-to-the-reviewer’s-comments`.
-The filenames within the repository are descriptive and indicate the specific example they correspond to.

-With the exception of the ‘Cylinder Flow’ example, the data for all other examples can be directly generated using the provided code, so there is no need to upload additional data.
-For the ‘Cylinder Flow’ example, the data can be downloaded independently from [https://www.databookuw.com/](https://www.databookuw.com/).

 #### Code Dependencies